-Kinking an electrical wire stops electricity flow like kinking a garden hose stops water.
+Kinking an electrical wire stops electricity from flowing through it like kinking a garden hose stops water from flowing.

 An image circulating of Facebook makes the claim that simply bending an electrical wire makes it safe to work on it even when it is live, because doing so stops the flow of electricity through the wire.

 The text accompanying a photograph of a bent wire reads:

 If you need to work on something electrical but don’t know where the breaker panel is, simply kink the wire like a garden hose to stop the flow of electricity.

 This image is one example of a series of similar japes that involve inducing people into believing ridiculous things — including, unfortunately, actions that could prove very dangerous if attempted.

 Don’t ever do what this image presents, said Bill Elarton, chair of Construction, Maintenance and Utilities at Los Angeles Trade-Tech College.
 Nothing short of breaking the wire will stop the flow of electricity, and that’s not safe either — plus, of course, it would defeat the purpose of trying to fix an electrical problem.

 “Homeowners can do this stuff, but even with electricians, unless it’s absolutely necessary, all the rules say turn [the power] off,” he told us.